 And, one, we want to make things as simple as possible for the ones we love, but two, particularly in the event of if you’re in the hospital, sometimes you have minutes and days to make decisions, not potentially days and weeks to go through the court process for someone to be able to make vitally important decisions for you.

-The third document that we talked about is a Will.
-Even if you think you have nothing, you have something and so it’s important to have at least a very basic Will that’s going to talk about where you want your assets to go.
+Even if you think you have nothing, you have something and so it's important to have at least a very basic Will that's going to talk about where you want your assets to go.

 And, if you’re a parent, it’s incredibly important for you to have a will because you’re going to want to name long-term guardians for your kids.